Komtet/rumple/README.rst

 Changelog
 =========

-0.2.0 (xx.xx.xxxx)
+0.2.0 (25.01.2019)
 ------------------

-- Ablity to specify vendor prefix in providers.
+- Ablity to specify vendor prefix in providers
+- Fix of `inspect.getargspec()` deprecation

 0.1.0 (15.07.2015)
 ------------------